Refugees should be allowed to reach safety legally and by plane, the Refugee Council has said today.

 Other harsh rules stop refugees joining their loved ones who have already made it to safety in other countries and there simply aren’t enough resettlement places to go around.

 This is how refugees can end up in smugglers’ hands.

 But there is a way out.

-On the 30th March, the British Government has the opportunity to provide safe passage for refugees.
+On 30 March, the British Government has the opportunity to provide safe passage for refugees.